AlaaSayed794/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 ### 3. QA and `README.md`

-- to run tests for database run `npm run test-db` if testing resulted in an error (which shouldn't happen if everything is setup correctly), reset test environment by running `npm run test-db-teardown`
+- to run tests for database run `npm run test-db`
 - to run tests for routes run `npm run test-routes`